Who's using Hashtags in Agriculture?

 Our latest research shows that in general farmers themselves are not using any hashtags at all when posting content on Twitter.

-Only one-in-eight (13%) of UK farmers' Twitter posts include a popular hashtag; for example #teamdairy, #BackBritishFarming or #lambing2020.
+Only one-in-eight (13%) of UK farmers' Twitter posts include a top 50 hashtag.
 A further 24% of farmer tweets include either an uncommon hashtag, and there are many of them, or a custom hashtag - one often summarising the tweet's message.

 The majority of 63% of farmers' tweets include no hashtag at all.

-The question of why most farmer users aren't using hashtags cannot be because they aren't aware of them, hashtags are a highly visible part of social media's furniture.
-But one reason may be that they themselves don't often use hashtags to see extra content.
+The reason why most farmer users aren't using hashtags isn't because they're aren't aware of them - hashtags are a part of social media scenery.
+A reason may be that most farmers don't often follow or click hashtags.

-This correlates with the result of a powerful yet simple test that can be done using any agricultural business account.
-Running some content with commonly used hashtags and some without any hashtags and then comparing the number of views shows hashtags giving only the slightest of lifts in reach.
+This correlates with the result of a powerful yet simple test that can be run on every agricultural business account.
+Posting content with commonly used hashtags and some without any hashtags then comparing the number of views shows the hashtags yielding only the slightest of lifts in reach.
 Sure, they may make a tweet look on-point but that's not marketing communication.

-For the full list of the top 50 Agtags see Top Fifty Twitter Agtags
+For the top 50 Agtags see Top Fifty Twitter Agtags

 So, are hashtags broken?

-No, hashtags are alive and well and unequalled for connecting with anyone with a common interest, especially live in real-time.
+No, hashtags are alive and well and unequalled for connecting with anyone with a common interest, and especially so when live in real-time.